 The contact breaker should then be examined.
-Swing aside the flat holding-on spring retaining the contact breaker cover, and remove the cover, when the contact breaker will be exposed to view.
-It is essential that the latter is kept spotlessly clean; above all, the contact points themselves must be free from all traces of oil.
+Swing aside the spring "A" (Fig. 1) and remove the cover "B," when the contact breaker will be exposed to view.
+It is essential that the latter is kept spotlessly clean; above all, the contact-points themselves must be free from all traces of oil.
 Want of attention to this precaution may not only be the cause of misfiring, but may result in the destruction of the contacts.
-Instructions for removing the contact breaker, should this be necessary, are given on page 21.
+Instructions for removing the contact breaker, should this be necessary, are given on page 20.